Abhranil2021/Abhranil2021/README.md

-# Hello Folks, I'm Abhranil Das
+<h1 align="center"> Hello Folks!
+I am Abhranil Das </h1>

-### Graduate from IIT Guwahati with B.Tech in Electronics and Electrical Engineering.
-Interested in and passionate about Machine Learning and Artificial Intelligence, especially about NLP, LLMs and GenAI
+<h3 align="center"> Graduate from IIT Guwahati with B.Tech in Electronics and Electrical Engineering </h3>
+<h3 align="center"> Interested in and passionate about Machine Learning and Artificial Intelligence, especially about NLP, LLMs and GenAI </h3>

 ### Connect With Me